 The distribution from your originating IRA or retirement plan account will be reported to the IRS on Tax Form 1099-R. Depending upon your age, the distribution will be reported as premature or normal.
 When the "rollover contribution" is made to the receiving IRA, the financial organization will report the transaction to the IRS on Tax Form 5498.

-A distribution that is rolled over to an IRA is treated as a distribution to you at the time it is taken from the IRA and IRS withholding rules apply.
+Until a distribution is rolled over into an IRA, it is treated as a taxable transaction in which case IRA withholding rules apply.
 For information that is specific to your situation, please consult your tax adviser.

 60-Day Restriction — You have 60 days to complete a rollover.
 The 60 day time period begins on the day after you receive the distribution.

-12-Month Restriction — You may not complete more than one rollover per IRA in any 12 month period.
-One year must pass from the date of a distribution before you are eligible to roll over another distribution from the same IRA.
+12-Month Restriction — Only one rollover is permitted in any 12-month period.
+One year must pass from the date of a distribution before you are eligible to roll over another distribution from any of your IRAs.
 You may not roll over the same assets within 12 months.

-Required Minimum Distribution (RMD) Restriction—You may not roll over your RMD amount.
+Required Minimum Distribution (RMD) Restriction—You are not allowed to roll over your RMD amount.
 You must first satisfy your RMD before you can roll over assets from one IRA to another IRA.

 Irrevocable Rollover Restriction—For Traditional and Roth IRAs, you must irrevocably designate in writing at the time of the rollover deposit that the contribution is to be treated as a rollover.